Signs and Symptoms

 Respiratory Distress

-Respiratory distress is objectively observable as the physical or emotional consequences from the experience of dyspnea (difficulty breathing).
-The physical presentation of respiratory distress is generally referred to as labored breathing, while the sensation of respiratory distress is called shortness of breath or dyspnea.
+Respiratory distress is objectively observable as the physical or emotional consequences of the experience of dyspnea (difficulty breathing).
+The physical presentation of respiratory distress is generally called labored breathing, while the sensation of respiratory distress is called shortness of breath or dyspnea.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the […]

 Read more